airpair/expressjs-and-passportjs-sessions-deep-dive/README.md

 ### Publishing

 AirPair does not automatically "sync" with the master repo.
 As an author you may sync your post while it is still in community review.
-Once fully published, request and editor to sync HEAD with the live version published on airpair.com
+Once fully published, find an editor in AirPair chat to sync HEAD with the live version published on airpair.com

 ## Licensing of Content